luisarizmendi/edge-demos/demos/upgrade-and-rollback/README.md

 Run "systemctl reboot" to start a reboot
 ```

-You can check that in the next reboot, the new image will be used bu running again `rpm-ostree status`.
+You can check that in the next reboot, the new image will be used by running again `rpm-ostree status`.
 Take a look that the current running version has a dot (`●`) and that the version that is placed in the first place (the one that will be selected by default in the next boot) is the new image:

 ```
 rpm-ostree status